GuidanceMantras/GuidanceMantras/README.md

 - One should know how to drive Bike/Car, have driving license
 - Learn to speak slowly
 - Do not argue about religion and caste, on unwanted things
+- Education does not teach everything in life

 ### Life 2
 - Do not follow any Actress and actors, you have no benefits from them